top of page

 WORKSHOPS -Every year the FPA co-organises a Whitehall Workshop with the Foreign, Commonwealth and Development Office, to meet the coms teams of all government departments.
 It does similar workshops with various other organisations.

 BULLETINS - Members receive a weekly bulletin - the FPA Confidential - full of a variety of upcoming briefings and events.

 To qualify for this category, applicants – including freelance journalists - must be able to demonstrate that they work with a foreign newspaper, periodical, news agency, radio or television organisation.
 At least 75% of their income must be derived from journalism.

 Applications must be accompanied by a letter of introduction from the applicant's main employer while freelancers should provide details of publishers and major employers.
 Two examples of the applicant's most recent work must be included.
 This option includes a UK Press Card.

 We welcome applications for this category from non-journalists, such as press attachés and cultural representatives of foreign (overseas) Embassies, public relations professionals and those whose sphere of interest is related to journalism.

-Associate Membership allows members to work more closely with the association, get to know its members, network with senior correspondents and submit briefing ideas and presentations in relation to their line of work.
+Associate Membership gives a chance to work more closely with the FPA, get to know its members, network with senior correspondents and submit briefing ideas and presentations.
 This option does not include a UK Press Card.

-For more information and to join or renew your membership please click here below:
+For more information and to join or renew your membership please click below: